Maastricht Aachen Airport: 2010s

 In March 2011, the airport was certified to handle the upcoming Boeing 747-8, as two of the airport's major airlines—Cargolux and AirBridge Cargo—have placed orders for this aircraft.

 Ryanair announced on July 3, 2012, that Maastricht will become a new Ryanair base from December 2012, the first on Dutch soil, with one Boeing 737-800 being based at the airport and three new routes being launched: Dublin, London-Stansted and Treviso.

-In late October 2012, start-up Dutch airline, Maastricht Airlines, announced plans to base six Fokker 50 aircraft at the airport, initially operating to Berlin, Munich, and Amsterdam, before adding Copenhagen, Paris Charles de Gaulle and Southend in 2014.
+In October of the same year, German low-cost airline Germanwings ended its flights to Berlin after already halving its flights a year prior.
+In the same month, start-up Dutch airline, Maastricht Airlines, announced plans to base six Fokker 50 aircraft at the airport, initially operating to Berlin, Munich, and Amsterdam, before adding Copenhagen, Paris Charles de Gaulle and Southend in 2014.
 This did not happen and the company declared bankruptcy.

+In December 2013, a spokesperson of the airport confirmed the closure of the Ryanair base from March 2014, entailing the ending of the Bergamo, Brive, Dublin, London-Stansted and Málaga flights.
 Also in 2013, the airport was helped by the province with a 4.5 million euro contribution.
 The airport was very close to bankruptcy during this period.
 Later on, in March 2014, the same province of Limburg believed that closure was never an option.
 They decided that they would like to take over the airport.

-In December 2013, a spokesperson of the airport confirmed the closure of the Ryanair base from March 2014, entailing the ending of the Bergamo, Brive, Dublin, London-Stansted and Málaga flights.
+In late 2015, also Transavia announced they would not return to Maastricht in the summer of 2016, at the same time Vueling announced a new route to Barcelona, however, this latter route was only short-lived.

-In 2017, Corendon Dutch Airlines announced that they would open a base on the airport with one aircraft based in summer 2018.
-In late 2018 renovations started on the passenger terminal.
-Also, freight carriers as Emirates SkyCargo and Saudia Cargo found their way to the airport, while Turkish Airlines Cargo, Silk Way Airlines and Sky Gates Airlines further expanded their operations in Maastricht.
-Meanwhile, both Corendon Dutch Airlines and Ryanair announced that they would expand their number destinations.
+In 2017, the Dutch holiday airline Corendon Dutch Airlines announced that it would open a base at the airport with one aircraft based in summer 2018.
+In late 2018, renovations started on the passenger terminal.
+Also, freight carriers as Emirates SkyCargo and Saudia Cargo found their way to the airport, while Turkish Airlines Cargo, Silk Way Airlines, and Sky Gates Airlines further expanded their operations in Maastricht.
+Meanwhile, both Corendon Dutch Airlines and Ryanair announced that they would expand their number of destinations.
 Corendon Dutch Airlines even based a second aircraft during the summer season.